 Three Levels of Adaptation

 In order to successfully face this new scenario, three different levels of action must be taken, where adaptation is essential.
-Industry, and professional environment.
+Industry, organization and professional environment.

 The industry level